sense 1v

 Hanno premiato il vincitore del concorso.
 (Dante Alighieri, Divina Commedia)

-premiàre : to reward
+premiare : to reward

 pre|mià|re : (accento grave)

-Indicative mood (Indicativo) of the verb premiàre
+indicativo premiare.
+Indicative mood of the verb premiare

 Tempo semplice